agewallet-client/agewallet-simple-js/README.md

 1. **Script loads** in the `<head>` and immediately hides page content
 2. **Session check** - If user has a valid session, content is unlocked immediately
 3. **Age gate appears** - If no session, the verification gate is shown
-4. **OAuth flow** - When user clicks verify, a popup opens to AgeWallet
+4. **Redirect to AgeWallet** - When user clicks verify, they are redirected to AgeWallet
 5. **Verification** - User verifies their age with AgeWallet
-6. **Session created** - Upon success, a session is stored (localStorage + cookie)
+6. **Callback** - AgeWallet redirects back to your site with an authorization code
+7. **Token exchange** - Script exchanges the code for a verified session
+8. **Deep link restoration** - User is returned to the original page they were viewing
-7. **Content unlocked** - Gate is removed and content is shown
+9. **Content unlocked** - Gate is removed and content is shown

-The session persists across page navigations and browser tabs for the duration specified in `data-expiry`.
+The session persists across page navigations and browser tabs for the duration specified in the `expiry` option.

----

-## Known Issues

-### Safari Private Browsing Mode

-**Issue:** Age verification may fail intermittently in Safari Private Browsing mode on macOS and iOS.

-**Cause:** Safari's enhanced privacy features in Private mode block the cross-window communication mechanisms used by the OAuth flow.

-**Symptoms:**

-- Verification popup opens successfully
+### Deep Link Support

+If a user lands on a protected deep link (e.g., `/shop/product-123`) without a session:

+1. The script saves their intended destination
-- User completes verification on AgeWallet
+2. User verifies through AgeWallet
-- Popup redirects back to your site but verification times out after 2 minutes
-- User sees "Verification timed out" alert message

-**Workarounds:**

-1. **Retry verification** - Sometimes works on second attempt
-2. **Use normal browsing mode** - Works reliably 100% of the time
-3. **Use a different browser** - Chrome, Firefox, and Edge all work reliably in private/incognito mode

-**Important:** This issue only affects Safari Private mode.
-The script works reliably in:

-- ✅ Safari (normal mode)
-- ✅ Chrome (normal & incognito)
-- ✅ Firefox (normal & private)
-- ✅ Edge (normal & InPrivate)
+3. After verification, user is automatically returned to `/shop/product-123`

 ---